PlasmaSoftware/Blackhole/README.md

 ## How it works
 First, create a decorator driver.
 These must either extend `ClassDecoratorDriver` or `MethodDecoratorDriver` (and optionally, a compile-time hook extending the `CompileTimeHook` class).
 Next, create your annotation.
-These can only be used to annotated classes or methods and they must be annotated with either `@ClassDecorator` or `@MethodDecorator` (depending on the driver type you've implemented).
+These can only be used to annotate classes or methods and they must be annotated with either `@ClassDecorator` or `@MethodDecorator` (depending on the driver type you've implemented).

 Now, on compilation, the Blackhole annotation processor will scan for decorators and, if found, generates